 The JYNNEOS vaccine has been approved in the U.S. for the prevention of monkeypox and smallpox but is in very limited supply in the United States.
 It is available only to specific high-risk groups of people outlined at www.ochealthinfo.com/monkeypox/vaccine.
 The California Department of Public Health (CDPH) is coordinating with local health departments to make more doses of the JYNNEOS vaccine available.

 What should I do if I think I may have been exposed?

-If you feel that you have been exposed to monkeypox, isolate from other people, and call your primary care physician or urgent care center.
+If you feel that you have been exposed to monkeypox, isolate yourself from other people, and call your primary care physician or urgent care center.
 You should only get tested if you are experiencing symptoms of monkeypox.
-In this case your primary care provider may be able to administer a test.
+In this case, your primary care provider may be able to administer a test.